evanx/ndeploy-bash/README.md

 ```
 where we `brpoplpush` the next request `id` and call `c1popped` with that.

 Note that our `redis1` utility function expects a reply of `1` and otherwise errors.

-If the `service` key has expired or been deleted:
+So if the `service` key has expired or been deleted:
 - the `exists` command will reply with `0`
 - consequently the `redis1` function errors, since this checks for a `1` reply
 - the script will exit, because we `set -e`